Edward Burns: Career

 His movie Purple Violets premiered exclusively on iTunes on November 20, 2007.
 Burns began a series of guest appearances on the HBO original series Entourage midway through season 3, as well as appearing as Grace Adler's boyfriend in Will & Grace.
 In Entourage, Burns plays himself and is (within the context of the series) writing a new television show in which Johnny Drama is able to acquire a part.
 In 2007, Burns announced plans to partner with Virgin Comics to create a series entitled Dock Walloper.
 Burns planned to use the comic series as a springboard to a movie of the same story.

 In March 2009, a series of short movies called The Lynch Pin written and directed by Burns (who was also in the cast) were released via the internet.

 With the modest success of Purple Violets, Burns considered taking a studio directing assignment to make money.
 After reading scripts and attending meetings, he chose to remain an independent writer/director.
 Burns next wrote Nice Guy Johnny and filmed it quickly with the RED One camera for a reported $25,000 with a small crew.
 Nice Guy Johnny premiered at the Tribeca Film Festival in 2010.

 To coincide with the 10th anniversary of the Tribeca Film Festival in 2011, Burns wrote Newlyweds, which he also directed and starred in.
-Conforming to a model similar to Nice Guy Johnny, Newlyweds was filmed in 12 days for $9000 with a Canon 5D camera and an even smaller crew.
-The movie premiered at the Tribeca Film Festival in 2011 as the final night movie.
-He claimed on Twitter that the $9,000 budget was "5k for actors, 2k insurance, 2k food and drink.
+Conforming to a model similar to Nice Guy Johnny, Newlyweds was filmed in 12 days for $9,000 with a Canon 5D camera and an even smaller crew.
+The movie premiered at the Tribeca Film Festival in 2011 as the closing night film.
+Burns claimed on Twitter that the $9,000 budget was "5k for actors, 2k insurance, 2k food and drink.
 9k in the can."
-In 2013 Burns featured as real-life gangster Bugsy Siegel in Frank Darabont's miniseries Mob City.
+In 2013, Burns featured as real-life gangster Bugsy Siegel in Frank Darabont's miniseries Mob City.

 In 2012, Burns set up a screenwriting contest with the web startup Scripped for a crowdsourced screenplay which he intended to help get produced.
+In 2021 he was an advisor to ICX Media, an ad-tech audience analytics data company.

 In 2024, Burns began production in the Republic of Ireland on his golf-based film Finnegan's Foursome.